• Art Magazine

 Laura Ragucci

-After years of studying languages and working with computer science, she turned to creative expression through photography and writing.
-Since 2020, she has devoted herself primarily to art criticism, drawing on her studies at the National University of Art (UNA).
+After years of studying languages and working in computer science, she turned to creative expression through photography and writing.
+Since 2020, she has primarily dedicated herself to art criticism, drawing on her studies at the National University of Arts (UNA).

 She writes her art reviews purely for the joy of artistic discourse.
-Laura embodies the spirit of a tireless explorer whose curiosity has led her down diverse paths.
+Laura embodies the spirit of a tireless explorer whose curiosity has led her down many different paths.

 lauraragucci.wixsite.com/miradas